 Escaping the heat, tracking animals, or hiding something important to them - dogs have plenty of reasons to dig holes in the ground outside.

 Has your dog started digging indoors as well, particularly at blankets or couches?
 Don’t worry, this is completely normal, as your dog might just be trying to find a comfortable spot to lie in.
 There's no need to wonder if your dog is acting weird, because they aren't.
 However, if the digging is bothering you or is starting to damage your furniture, consider consulting with a kind, reputable, professional and ethical trainer for your dog.

 Your dog panting (especially in summer) means that they just might be too hot, as dogs expel most of their body heat through their mouths in order to regulate their temperature.

 It is important to pay attention to this behavior though, as dogs may pant when in pain.
 Make sure your dog is hydrated before performing any physical activity.

 Have you ever noticed your dog dragging their behind on the floor, particularly on rugs?
 This is called scooting, and usually means there is something irritating your dog’s anus, or they may potentially just need to go to the toilet.

 But, if poop is not the issue, allergies could be, and while it is very common to blame this behavior on worms, this is actually the least likely cause.
 Another reason might be that your dog has eaten grass, and is now struggling to expel it.

-If your pet is house trained, urinating inside can come as an unpleasant surprise.
-This is a sign that something may be very wrong internally, so a vet checkup is in order.
+If your pet is house trained, urinating inside can come as an unpleasant surprise and be classed as a weird thing to do for your dog.
+This can be a sign that something may be very wrong internally, so a vet checkup is in order.